node-modli/modli-dynamodb/README.md

 ### `scan`

 Perform a full unfiltered scan of a table with an optional dynamo scan-level filter that doesn't rely on secondary indexes.
-Optional filters are constructed in a way that correlates to dynamo filter conditionals
+Optional filters are constructed in a way that correlates to dynamo filter conditionals.
+In addition, optionally pass a `limit` and `lastKey`, which could be used to support pagination.

 ```javascript
 testDynamo.scan()